AlphaForceBravo/FWB-FB-S/README.md

-# 🎣 Bridger: Western Fishing Bot | v3.3.7
+# 🎣 Bridger: Western Fishing Bot | v3.3.8

 A high-performance automation utility designed for fishing in **Bridger Western**.
 This bot utilizes **Real-Time FFT Audio Frequency Analysis**, **Lightning-Fast OpenCV Template Matching**, and a **Customizable Macro System** to provide a near-perfect, hands-free fishing experience.

-> **Note:** Version 3.3.7 is a highly requested hotfix that permanently squashes the infamous "Equip Loop" bug!
+> **Note:** Version 3.3.8 is a massive quality-of-life update that bulletproofs the audio engine, overhauls the macro recorder, perfects the minigame vision engine, and adds powerful new diagnostic tools!
 > If you need support, join the Discord Server and create a ticket: https://discord.gg/euQnmmAnDj

 ---